-A: When I said I was going to move to the US, everybody told me: “Don’t buy anything before leaving; it is so cheap in the US”.
+A: When I said I was going to move to the US, everybody told me, “Don’t buy anything before leaving; it is so cheap in the US.”
 Actually Chicago is not that cheap!
 Accommodations for instance are extremely expensive in comparison to Europe.
-The healthcare is expensive and all the things in relationships with children are expensive too: daycare, afterschool programs, schools … What is cheap are: fuel, electronics items…
+The healthcare is expensive and all the things in relation with children are expensive too: daycare, after-school programs, schools… What is cheap are fuel and electronics items…

 Q: What are the locals like?
 Do you mix mainly with other expats?